spatialos/gdk-for-unity/docs/content/glossary.md

 ----
 ## Glossary

->This glossary **only** contains the terms you need to understand to use the SpatialOS GDK for Unity.
+>This glossary **only** contains the terms you need to understand in order to use the SpatialOS GDK for Unity.
 See the [core concepts](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) and [glossary](https://docs.improbable.io/reference/13.2/shared/glossary) sections of the SpatialOS documentation for a full glossary of generic terms related to SpatialOS.

 ### SpatialOS Project